 Tip #3- Keep the space functional yet neat

-I love that one wall of our basement is storage space that is completely hidden behind mirrored closet doors.
+I love that one wall of our basement is a storage space that is completely hidden behind mirrored closet doors.
 And while at first I thought that I would hate the mirrored doors (dated- but I am not even sure from what era!), since we are using this as an exercise room- I find them to be very useful!

 Behind those doors, is a huge shelved closet- which is perfect for storing all of the toys, games, and crafting supplies we own.
 I make use of bins to keep similar items corralled together, and once a year the kids and I sort through this closet to remove things we are no longer using and to re-organize the items we still plan to keep.